-AVOID handshakes, hugs, and kisses.
+- AVOID handshakes, hugs, and kisses.
 INSTEAD, try a wave, nod, or bow.

-AVOID delaying medical care.
+- DO NOT DELAY medical care.
 INSTEAD, call your healthcare provider first.
-They may be offering options for telemedicine and may be taking extra steps to keep their office safe; like requiring everyone to wear a cloth face covering.
-REMEMBER, if you are having any medical emergency, call 911 immediately.
-Limit in-person visits to the pharmacy.
-For prescriptions; use drive-thru windows, curbside services (wait in your car until the prescription is ready), mail-order, or other delivery services.
-Do the same for pet medicine.
-Check with your doctor and pharmacist to see if you can get a larger supply of your medicines so you do not have to visit the pharmacy as often.
+They may offer options for telemedicine and may be taking extra steps to keep their office safe; like requiring everyone to wear a mask.
+REMEMBER, if you are having any medical emergency, call 9-1-1 immediately.

 Safe activities can involve yard work, family game night with those you live with, going on a walk or other exercise, calling or texting a friend or older neighbor, hosting an online happy hour, visiting with a friend from the yard or sidewalk while they stay on the porch, writing a letter, virtual trivia nights, joining an online book club discussion group, attending online worship services, playing video games, or watching your favorite show and comparing notes with your friends afterwards.
 Look for creative ways to connect to loved ones as we try to keep others safe.